 A plan is not just your product.
 It involves everything that takes your customer to resolve her external, internal and philosophical problems to reach her desired goal.
 Steve Jobs did not just release another digital music player when he released the iPod.
-He released a seamless personal music production — an entire ecosystem.
-Tesla motor company is not just giving you a car, but it is giving you an opportunity to help save the environment with superior technology.
+He released a seamless personal music production — an entire ecosystem that is simple to signup, purchase, use and even exit.

 The plan gives clarity and removes all the fears she has.
 In the case of Tesla car, it’s not just about the car, its brand messaging, purchase options, insurance, service, re-charging network, resale options etc. The plan gives clarity to every aspect of the customer’s story.

 And calls them to action